 Become a Karaoke Boss

 In such a case, actually knowing Japanese is a make-or-break variable!
 Plus, the more you participate, the more you learn through song.
-It’s a perfect way to get into the groove of the culture and is one of the fun reasons to learn Japanese.
+It’s a perfect way to get into the groove of the culture, sing your heart out in Japanese, and is one of the fun reasons to learn Japanese words.

 Japan is one of the most technologically advanced nations on the planet.
-We’ve all heard of the Panasonics, Sonys, Mitsubishis, Nintendos, et cetera.
-Here is a place with outstanding developments in optical media, industrial robotics, semiconductor manufacturing, fermentation processes, and mechanical engineering, to name a few.
+We’ve all heard of the Panasonics, Sonys, Mitsubishis, Nintendos, etc. Here is a place with outstanding developments in optical media, industrial robotics, semiconductor manufacturing, fermentation processes, and mechanical engineering, to name a few.

-Japan’s drive for innovation and improvement has made them the number one country on the planet for annual patent filings, with hundreds of thousands of application attempts every year!
+Japan’s drive for innovation and improvement has made it the number one country on the planet for annual patent filings, with hundreds of thousands of application attempts every year!

 Conquer Your Goals